 The median annual wage for healthcare practitioners and technical occupations (such as registered nurses, physicians and surgeons, and dental hygienists) was $75,040 in May 2021, which was higher than the median annual wage for all occupations of $45,760;

 healthcare support occupations (such as home health and personal care aides, occupational therapy assistants, and medical transcriptionists) had a median annual wage of $29,880 in May 2021, which was lower than the median annual wage for all occupations.

 Previously I wrote about physician salaries after Medscape magazine reported the annual physician salary survey.
 In it I explained how doctors are paid and where other health care dollars go.
 It became one of my most viewed posts.

 Physicians are paid differently, like other professions.
-While some physicians have a set annual salary, or hourly rate, other physician income is based on how many patients they treat; office visits, surgeries, procedures, xray or lab consultations (which can be remote, so called telemedicine).
-Sometimes it can be a blend of the t wo.
+Some physicians are employed by a corporate entity such as a hospital, others are self-employed, that is they own the practice.
+While some physicians have a set annual salary, or hourly rate, other physician income is based on how many patients they treat-office visits, surgeries, procedures, xray or lab consultations (which can be remote, so called telemedicine).
+Sometimes it might be a blend of the two.

 exploring the HEART of healthcare